-- Set the computer name (to match the private DNS name). - · Set a random, encrypted password for the administrator account. - Generate and install the host certificate used for Remote Desktop Connection. - Dynamically extend the operating system partition. - Execute the specified user data (and CloudInit.NET, if it's installed).
+- Set a random, encrypted password for the administrator account. - Generate and install the host certificate used for Remote Desktop Connection. - Dynamically extend the operating system partition. - Execute the specified user data (and CloudInit.NET, if it's installed).

 EC2Config performs the following tasks every time the instance starts: